AgrigateOne/jasper_reports/nspack/ps_grower_grading/ps_grower_grading.md

-# Govt Finding Sheet report
+# Ps grower grading report

 ## Description
-This report represents the findings of inspection by the government.
+This report summarizes the input and output of a maf grower grading pool

 ## Generating the report
 The report can be generated:
-Finished Goods | Inspection | List Govt Inspection Sheets
+Raw Materials | Presort Grower Grading | Presort Grading Pools
-* From a govt_inspection_sheet  - click on the "Print Finding Sheet" button.
+* From a presort grading pool grid row menu  - click on the "Preview" button.

 ## Report parameters